Tom-Shanks/TerraTactics/README.md

 ## Deployment

 The application is deployed on Vercel.
 Changes pushed to the main branch are automatically deployed.

+### Vercel Deployment Notes

+The application uses a custom build process for Vercel to handle TypeScript errors and ensure proper asset loading:

+- Custom `vercel-build.sh` script to handle TypeScript errors gracefully
+- Modified `vercel.json` with routes configuration for Leaflet assets
+- CDN references for Leaflet icons to ensure cross-platform compatibility
+- Custom headers for optimal caching and security

+If you encounter issues with Leaflet icons not appearing in production:

+1. Check browser console for 404 errors related to icon paths
+2. Verify that the CSS and JS imports for Leaflet are in the correct order
+3. Use utility function `fixLeafletIcons()` to explicitly set icon paths

 ## Technical Details